 The museum staff is combing through the museum’s archives to prevent any mold issues, and as AMST Marketing Coordinator Kirby Tello states: “…we are lucky that there isn’t obvious damage to our permanent collection.
 One silver lining in this ‘summer cleaning’ is that we are getting a look through the archives and seeing where we’ve been, and how far we’ve come through our collection.”
 AMST resumed its normal hours on Tuesday, July 28, at 25% capacity and mask requirements due to Covid-19.
-Currently on view iswhich includes Luis Jiménez’s iconic Border Crossing lithograph.
+Currently on view is From Then to Now: Selections from the Permanent Collection which includes Luis Jiménez’s iconic Border Crossing lithograph.

-In the aftermath of Hurricane Harvey in 2017, AMST lent its exhibition space to Rockport Center of the Arts, which was destroyed by Harvey, for the populargarnered acclaim for its architecture and the scope of its curatorial efforts.
-In Rainey Knudson’s of Dorothy Hood’s retrospective at AMST in 2017, she writes, “The hero of this show, apart from the artist herself, is the Art Museum of South Texas.”exhibition.
-AMST has
+In the aftermath of Hurricane Harvey in 2017, AMST lent its exhibition space to Rockport Center of the Arts, which was destroyed by Harvey, for the popular Birds in Art exhibition.
+AMST has garnered acclaim for its architecture and the scope of its curatorial efforts.
+In Rainey Knudson’s review of Dorothy Hood’s retrospective at AMST in 2017, she writes, “The hero of this show, apart from the artist herself, is the Art Museum of South Texas.”